 Colors used in Jeannette's Depression glass vary from the traditional pink, green, and clear to a more uncommon teal blue-green color called ultramarine.
 They manufactured not only dinnerware patterns in these colors but a wide array of kitchen glassware as well.
 Their ribbed kitchenware pattern known as Jennyware was made in pink, clear, and ultramarine.
 Jeannette also produced kitchen glass and a limited amount of dinnerware in opaque Jadite and Delphite glass.

 The mark indicating a piece was made Jeannette Glass Company included a capital J enclosed by either a square or a triangle, and sometimes alone.
-The J is sometimes is reversed on the bottom of the piece (as illustrated here), but appears normally when seen through the bottom of a tumbler, goblet or ice cream glass.
+The J is sometimes is reversed on the bottom of the piece, but appears normally when seen through the bottom of a tumbler, goblet or ice cream glass.
 Many pieces of Jeannette glass were not marked but can be easily identified by the distinctive patterns as noted above.

 During the 1950s Jeannette introduced Cameo Glassware consisting of "exquisite traditional styling in gleaming milk white," according to a catalog page published in the Collector's Encyclopedia of Milk Glass by Bill and Betty Newbound.
 Competing with many other companies, their bowls, compotes and covered dishes looked similar to those made by Westmoreland and Fenton, although Jeanette's milk glass wares were nowhere near as plentiful in terms of the quantities produced in varied patterns.